 Who It’s Best For

 Built for versatility, the Bear Elite Hybrid combines zoned support coils and dynamic transition foam to adapt to movement while maintaining proper spinal alignment.
-A hand-quilted PCM fabric cover helps regulate temperature, while copper-infused memory foam provides a breathable, antimicrobial sleep surface.
+A hand-quilted fabric cover helps regulate temperature, while copper-infused memory foam provides a breathable, antimicrobial sleep surface.

 Perfect for combination sleepers, side sleepers, and couples, this mattress offers pressure relief for the back, hips, and shoulders without restricting movement.
 The cooling materials prevent overheating, so you don’t wake up feeling too warm.